ant-doten/ant-doten.github.io/docs/self-enrollment/apple/apple.md

 #### 7. Hub Application - Privacy

 ```
-- Select 'We don't collect' to understand what information isn't collected by MDM
+- Select 'We don't collect' to understand what information isn't collected by 'Hub'
-- Select 'We may collect' to understand what MDM may collect
+- Select 'We may collect' to understand what 'Hub' may collect
 - Select 'Next'
 ```